 As noted, Tesla had more understanding about energy than the average person.

 And if we are honest, aren’t secrets what we are searching for when we visit a Ghost Town?
-I have for a long time believed that our physical body dies, but our energy remains.
+Since my enlightenment in 1995 (thank you Carolina), I’ve believed that our physical body dies, but our energy remains.
 Tesla’s quote strengthens this theory.

-Second observation—My grand daughter’s immediate reaction to Alta.
+Second, my granddaughter’s immediate reaction to Alta.
 She hates driving on winding roads because she gets car sick.
 She was a little green when Alta loomed before us.
-Her entire demure changed.
+Then her entire demure changed.
 The blush returned to her cheeks.
-She smiled so big I thought her cheeks would burst and jumped out of the jeep before her grandpa could bring the vehicle to a complete stop.
+She smiled so big I thought her cheeks would burst.
+She jumped out of the jeep before her grandpa could bring the vehicle to a complete stop.

-The pictures I took of her show her dreamy eyed and trapped in the fourth dimension of time—past, present, and future.
+I sneaked a shot of my granddaughter at Alta, which shows her dreamy eyed and trapped in the fourth dimension of time — past, present, and future.
 She appears to be connecting with an unseen energy who loves that she has found him.